 Teams might track the immediate results, but what about after six months or a year?
-If there is no reminder of it, people might not remember to check in on continuing impact.
-Online Kanban boards make this easy and also provide search capabilities so that people can research past projects to see what works the best.
+If there is no reminder of it, people might not remember to check in on the continuing impact.
+Digital Kanban boards make this easy and provide search capabilities so people can research past projects to see what works best.

 7. Minimizing errors

-By putting your Kanban board online, you are also less error-prone, compared to when using a physical one.
-To mention a few, cards don’t fall off the board, get lost or forgotten.
+By putting your Kanban board online, you are also less error-prone than when using a physical one.
+To mention a few, cards don’t fall off the board, get lost, or forgotten.
 High-priority adjustments that are detrimental to a project’s success don’t get thrown away by the cleaning lady as trash.
-There will not be a problem with you not being able to grasp your coworker’s handwriting.
+There will not be a problem with your inability to grasp your coworker’s handwriting.
 In general, there are just fewer manual actions that could lead to human error.

 8. Tracking, reporting, analyzing

-Advanced online Kanban boards come equipped with all the data and information gathering features you need to make informed decisions about how your team is performing.
-Teamhood for instance provides time tracking, dashboards, Gantt charts, and other various tools to help you estimate and track your performance.
+Advanced digital Kanban boards come equipped with all the data and information-gathering features you need to make informed decisions about how your team is performing.
+Teamhood, for instance, provides time tracking, dashboards, Gantt charts, and other various tools to help you estimate and track your performance.

 It is super easy to notice weak spots, track progress and time, and make estimations with Kanban software.
 All online Kanban boards come with the feature of automatically capturing metrics and generating reports.

-Being able to analyze workflow and WIP, cumulative flow diagrams, cycle times and many more with just a click or two is a huge advantage over physical boards.
+Analyzing workflow and WIP, cumulative flow diagrams, cycle times, and many more with just a click or two is a huge advantage over physical boards.
 Physical boards can’t provide historical performance data.
 Furthermore, analyzing workflow indicators on them is a difficult task.
-If you are not writing down results consistently, it would become impossible to track each person’s personal cycle time.
+If you do not write down results consistently, tracking each person’s cycle time will become impossible.

 Digital tools can automatically produce reports and charts without manual data entry.
-In regulated environments, the audit trail and change management provided by a digital tool can be essential.
+In regulated environments, a digital tool’s audit trail and change management can be essential.

 9. Integration with other digital tools

 Another valuable advantage of an online Kanban board is that they are easy to integrate with other existing systems your company uses.
-For instance, you can integrate them with email so tasks could appear directly on the board instead of having to create them manually.
-Consolidation with CRMs and other software tools can also save you a lot of time.
-Teamhood for instance offers a possibility for you to integrate it into your IT ecosystem with Single Sign On, Azure AD, Excel import/export.
+For instance, you can integrate them with email so tasks can appear directly on the board instead of creating them manually.
+Consolidating with CRMs and other software tools can save you much time.
+Teamhood for instance, offers the possibility for you to integrate it into your IT ecosystem with Single Sign On, Azure AD, and Excel import/export.

 10. Increased security